appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/installation.md

 ### 3. Configure

-First we need to find a name to our self-hosted appcircle installation.
+First we need to find a name to our self-hosted Appcircle installation.
 It will be the unique project name.

 ```bash
 ./ac-self-hosted.sh -n "${YOUR_PROJECT}" export